adi-toledano/NLP_project/Datasets background.md

+## Regression

+### FreeSolv
+The Free Solvation Database (FreeSolv) provides experimental and calculated hydration free energy of small molecules in water.
+16 A subset of the compounds in the dataset are also used in the SAMPL blind prediction challenge.
+15 The calculated values are derived from alchemical free energy calculations using molecular dynamics simulations.
+We include the experimental values in the benchmark collection, and use calculated values for comparison.

+### Lipophilicity
+Lipophilicity is an important feature of drug molecules that affects both membrane permeability and solubility.
+This dataset, curated from ChEMBL database,45 provides experimental results of octanol/water distribution coefficient (log D at pH 7.4) of 4200 compounds.

+## Classification

 ### BACE
 BACE The BACE dataset provides quantitative (IC50) and qualitative (binary label) binding results for a set of inhibitors of human β-secretase 1 (BACE-1).51 All data are experimental values reported in scientific literature over